 The first and most obvious problem is that Linux is a desktop OS, definitely not something meant for touch screens.
 Tap menu and change the control scheme to touch pad, which makes the touch screen function as a basic mouse.
 The controls are by no means perfect, but they work.

 To be honest, this hack works best on tablets.
 We really struggled to use Linux on our microscopically small phone screen.
 Even with an easy zoom function, Ubuntu is not easy to use.
 Side note: To input text, hold down the menu key.
 That brings up a virtual keyboard.
 However, we could easily see someone using a physical keyboard and a tablet with this hack in order to make a facsimile desktop PC.

-Ubuntu on Android is certainly not the friendliest of OSes (even by Linux standards), but it is pretty damn neat.
+It’s not too difficult to install Ubuntu on Android, and it’s certainly not the friendliest of OSes (even by Linux standards), but it is pretty damn neat.
 Not to mention that all the things normally restricted on mobile devices (like Hulu, The Daily Show and Spotify) are now fair game.
 No doubt hardcore geeks will find some creative uses for this hack.